Retirement Living FAQs

 No, unfortunately you cannot bring your pets.

-All units have a car park and most have a small garden area.
+Most units and apartments have a car park and small garden area.

 The Retirement Living Coordinator conducts regular tours of Resthaven’s retirement living accommodation, and is always happy to help with any questions you may have.